 - The Twitter account must be set to this language in order to automatically pull tweets in this language into your stream.

 To reset your filter settings to the default, click on Reset Filter (Default).
-By default, Twitter users’ tweets, or tweets containing keywords, hashtags or cashtags specified in your Twitter Automate settings will be automatically published to your stream.
+By default, Twitter users’ tweets, or tweets containing keywords, hashtags or hashtags specified in your Twitter Automatesettings will be automatically published to your stream.